zserge/lorca/README.md

 ## What's in a name?

 > There is kind of a legend, that before his execution Garcia Lorca have seen a
-> sunrise over the of the soldiers and he said "And yet, the run rises...".
+> sunrise over the heads of the soldiers and he said "And yet, the run rises...".
 > Probably it was the beginning of a poem.
 (J. Brodsky)

 Lorca is an anagram of [Carlo](https://github.com/GoogleChromeLabs/carlo/), a